 There are enough phone books created each year to measure 106,700 miles when lined up end to end.
 This means they would circle around the earth about 4.28 times!

 By recycling just 500 books, we could save between 17 and 31 trees, 7,000 gallons of water, 463 gallons of oil, 587 pounds of air pollution, 3.06 cubic yards of landfill space and 4,077 kilowatt hours of energy according to the American Forest & Paper Association.

 In many places, you can simply drop the phone book into your recycling bin and leave it curbside for pickup.
 Call your municipality for more information.

-Glass is endlessly recyclable, and most glass bottles and jars produced in the United States now contain at least 27% recycled glass - which also saves on energy to produce glass made from new materials.
-One important thing to keep in mind as you recycle glass is that even small amounts of some materials mixed in can contaminate entire loads.
-Find out what types of glass can and cannot be recycled.
-Click on the topics below for details.
+Most glass bottles and jars produced in the United States now contain at least 27% recycled glass - which also saves on energy to produce glass made from new materials.
+Some glass cannot be made into other products, or doing so is not economically feasible.
+If your local recycler doesn’t participate in glass recycling, it’s due to the market for that glass being very small or non-existent.
+However, if glass recycling is available, it’s important to keep in mind as you recycle that even small amounts of some materials mixed in can contaminate entire loads.
+Find out more about the types of glass and how they are recycled below.

 Clear (Flint) Glass

 About 61% of glass containers produced in this country are clear.

 Clear glass is made of a combination of silica (sand), soda ash, and limestone.